Where is Stahleck Castle?

 If your dog is in good physical shape, you can walk them up to the castle, but dogs are not allowed to stay at the hostel.
 If you do bring your dog, be sure you have water and a snack for them!

-For other fabulous castle hikes in Southwest Germany, check out these posts:
+For other fabulous castles in Germany, and more cool things in the area check out these posts:

 To receive notifications when new content appears on The Adventure Lion, sign up below and join the pride!